RobinBeismann/scupPS/docs/index.md

   * Limited functionality:
     * SCCM 1902
   * Works no matter if the Feature "Approve application requests for users per device" is enabled or not
+  * Support for Application Supersedence, existing Approvals will be migrated to the superseeding Application
 * **Application Approval Workflow**
   * *Supports all Application Model based Apps in MEMCM/SCCM*
   * **Manager View**